nikolaDrljaca/extractor/docs/AppStructure.md

 In JPA, usually database relationships are modelled directly in the entity classes(Object relational Mapping).

-Whilst this brings conveniences and an (subjectively) easier mental model, there are a few issues with this approach:
+While this brings convenience and an (subjectively) easier mental model, there are a few issues with this approach:

 - Object references: The classic circular trap with one-to-many relationships.